See what mortgage you qualify for

-Freddie Mac (another national, privately held backer of mortgage loans) works under strict government oversight.
-Its Home Possible® loan product has nearly identical requirements to the HomeReady® loan but has a higher minimum credit score requirement (660).
+Freddie Mac – another national, privately held backer of mortgage loans – works under strict government oversight.
+Its Home Possible® loan product has similar requirements to the HomeReady® loan, but it has a higher minimum credit score requirement (660).

 FHA loans are government-backed loans that have a low down payment requirement (3.5%) and a low minimum credit score requirement (500).
-Your score needs to be 580 or higher to qualify for a 3.5% down payment.
-If your credit score falls between 500 – 579, you have to put 10% down.
+However, your score needs to be 580 or higher to qualify for a 3.5% down payment.
+If your credit score falls between 500 and 579, you’ll have to put 10% down.

 How To Apply for a HomeReady® Loan

-Applying for a HomeReady® loan doesn’t add any extra steps to the conventional mortgage application process, there are just different eligibility requirements.
+Applying for a HomeReady® loan doesn’t add any extra steps to the conventional mortgage application process.
+There are simply different eligibility requirements.

 Here are the steps you’ll need to take before applying:

-- You need to know your credit score (it needs to be 620 or higher).
+- Know your credit score: Your score needs to be 620 or higher.

-- Decide if a low down payment – and the likely higher interest rate that comes with it – makes sense for your financial goals beyond owning a home.
+- Assess your financial situation: Decide if a low down payment – and the higher interest rate that likely comes with it – makes sense for your financial goals beyond owning a home.

-- Find a lender.
-Most lenders that offer conventional loans offer HomeReady® loans – but take your search a step further.
-Ask lenders if they have experience working with HomeReady® loans AND offer good loan terms (compare at least three lender offers).
+- Find a lender: Most lenders that offer conventional loans also offer HomeReady® loans – but take your search a step further.
+Ask lenders if they have experience working with HomeReady® loans and whether they offer good loan terms.
+Then, compare at least three lender offers.

 Once you’ve selected your lender:

-- Work with your lender to determine whether you meet all the requirements of a HomeReady® loan.
+- Work with your lender: They’ll help determine whether you meet all the requirements of a HomeReady® loan.

-- Apply for the loan through your lender.
-Your lender will request financial paperwork, including proof of income (or supplemental income) and copies of your tax returns.
+- Apply for the loan: When you apply through a lender, they’ll request financial paperwork, including proof of income (or supplemental income) and copies of your tax returns.

-- Wait (patiently) as your loan goes through the underwriting process.
-If the lender requests any extra info during this time, it’s your job to get that question answered or paperwork sent over as quickly as you can.
+- Go through underwriting: Wait (patiently) as your loan goes through the underwriting process.
+If the lender requests extra info during this time, it’s your job to answer any questions or send additional paperwork as quickly as you can.

-- Wait on your lender for the final decision on your loan application.
+- See if you’re approved: Wait on your lender for the final decision on your loan application.

 Are You Ready for a HomeReady® Loan?

-For many of us, the journey to homeownership can be clouded by doubt about our chances of being approved for a home loan.
-Mortgage programs like Fannie Mae’s HomeReady® program can provide some hope and maybe even a clear(er) path forward.
+For many, the journey to homeownership can be clouded by doubt about being approved for a home loan.
+Mortgage programs, like Fannie Mae’s HomeReady® program, can provide some hope – and maybe a clear(er) path forward.